omarzatarain/long-texts-similarity/README.md

 * A dataset of random-size texts for semantic similarity created for and aided by the proposed method.
 The dataset contains 72 documents extracted from Wikipedia.
 * Results produced by the method on several models and the proposed dataset.

 The sentence-transformer models are implemented in a python file, The implementations using Longformer, BigBird and GPT2 have separated python files.
-Please install each model before running each implementation of the method.
+Please install each model dependencies before running each implementation of the method.
+For Installation of the method's implementations please see [Quick_Start](Quick_Start.md), The datasets is found in the folder DATASET, the gold standard is located in the excel file [Dataset 72 Docs GoldS-Standard.csv](Dataset 72 Docs GoldS-Standard.csv)